hiqdev/hisite-template/README.md

 php composer.phar create-project --stability=dev "hiqdev/hisite-template:*" dir
 ```

-Copy and tune [.env.example] to set project wide options:
+Copy [.env.example] to `.env` and tune it to set project wide options:

 - `ENV` - environment env/prod, will be used to setup `YII_ENV` constant
+- `SSL` - enable ssl, used for generating nginx config, see below
-- `HOSTS` - hostname, used when generating nginx config, see below
+- `HOSTS` - hostname, used for generating nginx config, see below

 The project uses [hidev] tool to automate repetitive tasks: